Merv Griffin: Personal life

-Griffin was married to Julann Elizabeth Wright, a comedian and a founder of First Women's Bank of California, from 1958 to 1976.
+Griffin was married to Julann Elizabeth Wright, a comedienne and a founder of First Women's Bank of California, from 1958 to 1976.
 The two met when Griffin appeared as a guest on the Robert Q. Lewis Show.
 The couple had one son, Anthony Patrick "Tony" Griffin, born in 1959, who later had two children of his own.

 In an interview with The New York Times published on May 26, 2005, Merv Griffin "said with a sly grin" about his private life: "I tell everybody that I'm a quarter-sexual, I will do anything with anybody for a quarter."
 He was otherwise secretive about his business and personal lives.

 Following Griffin's death, The Hollywood Reporter published an article stating Griffin was a closeted gay man.
 This report was later altered after objections from Griffin's friends and business associates.

 In 1991, Griffin faced two lawsuits.
 Deney Terrio, host of the Griffin-created Dance Fever, sued Griffin, filed a sexual harassment lawsuit against him, which was dismissed.
 That same year, Brent Plott, a former employee who had worked as a bodyguard, horse trainer, and driver, filed a $200 million palimony lawsuit, which was also dismissed.
 Griffin characterized both lawsuits as extortion attempts.
 Regarding Plott's lawsuit, Griffin claimed that Plott had been paid $250 a week, lived in one of two apartments under Griffin's former house as part of his security function, and left the payroll six or seven years before the lawsuit.
 Griffin dismissed the charges as untrue.

 Griffin maintained a close friendship with Eva Gabor from the mid-1980s until her death in 1995.
 Gabor stated in 1990 that they were not romantically involved.

 Griffin was a longtime member of the Republican Party.

 On being wealthy, Griffin said, "when you walk down the street and everybody knows you're rich, they don't talk to you."
 His net worth was estimated at over $1 billion.
 Griffin claimed to not know his exact worth, stating it might cause unnecessary stress.

 Griffin shared a birthday with Nancy Reagan on July 6, and they exchanged birthday greetings annually.
 A close friend of the Reagan family, Griffin served as an honorary pallbearer at Ronald Reagan's funeral in 2004.